localhost433/localhost433.github.io/notes/courses/LING-UA-1/04-05-phonology.md

 There is a minimal pair, that two phones can occur in the same phonological context.

 ##### Complementary distribution
 If there are no minimal pairs, it is *not* contrastive.
-That they are is a complementary distribution, meaning these to are used in different phonological contexts.
+That is a complementary distribution, meaning these two are used in different phonological contexts.

 ##### Free Variation
 Can occur in the same context, but do *not* result in a contrast in meaning.